EMP logo EMP logo

 where s is the estimated count of the target organism in the sample.

 Calanoid and cyclopoid copepod abundance indices reported here comprise adults only, as juveniles cannot always be identified to species.
-Annual and monthly abundance indices were calculated using 16 fixed stations sampled consistently since 1974 (Figure 1) and 2 to 4 non-fixed entrapment zone (EZ) stations, located where bottom specific conductance was 2 and 6 millisiemens per centimeter (approximately 1 and 3 psu).
-Note that the number of EZ stations varied as the location of an EZ station may have overlapped with a fixed sampling station.
+Annual and monthly abundance indices were calculated using 16 fixed stations sampled consistently since 1974 (Figure 1) and two to four non-fixed LSZ stations (described above).
+Note that the number of LSZ stations per survey varied as only one sample was collected if the LSZ location was the same as a fixed station.

 To analyze long-term trends (1974 to present), annual abundance indices were calculated as the mean CPUE for samples collected from March through November, as winter sampling was inconsistent before 1995.
-Monthly abundances from 2023 are also shown by regions, as detailed in each section below.
-Estuary regions are designated as San Pablo Bay (stations D41, D41A, 325), Suisun & Grizzly Bays (stations 2, 4, D6, 28, 48), Suisun Marsh (stations 32, S42), Confluence (stations 54, 60, 64, 74), Central Delta (stations D16, D19, 86, D28, M10), North Delta (68), and South Delta (92) (Figure 1).
-Non-fixed EZ stations were assigned to a geographic region based on their location, which was most often in the Confluence region in 2023, with a few in the Central Delta and North Delta, usually during fall and early winter.
-In September and December of 2023, two EZ stations were sampled in the San Joaquin River in addition to the two EZ stations in the Sacramento River.
-Annual indices include data from the 16 core stations and the two Sacramento River EZ stations.
-Monthly CPUE by region for 2023 includes data from all fixed and non-fixed EZ stations.
+Monthly abundances span the period from October 2023 through December 2024 to encompass both water year and calendar year and are also shown by region, as detailed in each section below.
+Estuary regions are designated as San Pablo Bay (stations D41, D41A, 325), Suisun and Grizzly Bay (stations 2, 4, D6, 28, 48), Suisun Marsh (stations 32, S42), Confluence (stations 54, 60, 64, 74), Central Delta (stations D16, 86, D28, M10), North Delta (68), and South Delta (92) (Figure 1).
+Non-fixed LSZ stations were assigned to a geographic region based on their location, which was most often in the Confluence in 2024 (18 of 21), or Suisun and Grizzly Bay (April, May, June).
+Sampling of LSZ stations in the San Joaquin River was suspended as of June 2024, but an LSZ station was only found in this region in January.
+Annual indices include data from the 16 core stations and the two LSZ stations not in the San Joaquin River.
+Monthly CPUE by region for 2024 includes data from all LSZ stations (fixed and non-fixed).

 Trends

 The overall abundance of zooplankton in the estuary has decreased significantly over the course of the Zooplankton Study (Figure 3).
-Cyclopoid copepods are the only group that has increased in abundance over the study period, driven by the invasion and spread of Limnoithona tetraspina.
+Cyclopoid copepods as a whole were the only group that increased in abundance over the study period, but this was driven by the introduction and proliferation of the invasive Limnoithona tetraspina in the mid-1990s.
 The overall decrease in zooplankton abundance can be attributed to invasive species colonizing the estuary, most notably the Asian clam Potamocorbula amurensis in the mid-1980s (Kimmerer et al. 1994; Carlton et al. 1990).
 Abundances of both phytoplankton and zooplankton in the upper estuary have been impacted by the proliferation of P. amurensis, as it is a highly efficient filter feeder and consumes phytoplankton and small zooplankton, including copepod nauplii.
-In addition to decreased abundance of most zooplankton groups, community compositions have changed dramatically during the study period, driven by a combination of the introduction and spread of non-native species and changes in the abiotic and biotic environments.
+In addition to decreased abundance of most zooplankton groups, community compositions have changed dramatically during the study period (Figure 3), driven by a combination of the introduction and spread of non-native species and changes in the abiotic and biotic environments.

+Aside from a 25-year high in calanoid copepod abundance in 2017, total abundance was similar from 1995 to 2024 (Figure 3).
+Total abundance of calanoid copepods in 2024 declined slightly compared to 2023 but remained within the range of the past six years (2018-2023) (Figure 3).
+Proportions of Pseudodiaptomus forbesi and Acartiella sinensis also remained similar during this period (Figure 3).
 Adult calanoid copepod abundance declined only slightly over the study period, but their community composition changed dramatically (Figure 3).
-When the study began in the early 1970s, the calanoid copepod community was dominated by Acartia spp and an introduced species in the genus Eurytemora (initially identified as E. affinis (Esterly 1924), now considered E. carolleeae (Alekseev & Soussi 2011), referenced in this report as Eurytemora spp.).
+When the study began in the early 1970s, the calanoid copepod community was dominated by Acartia spp. and an introduced species in the genus Eurytemora (initially identified as E. affinis (Esterly 1924), now considered E. carolleeae (Alekseev and Soussi 2011), referenced in this report as Eurytemora spp.).
 Even though Eurytemora spp. is not native, it was once the primary prey of the endangered Delta Smelt.
-However, as its abundance declined, fish increasingly preyed on more recently introduced calanoids like Pseudodiaptomus forbesi (Moyle et al. 1992; Slater and Baxter 2014).
+However, as its abundance declined, fish increasingly preyed on more recently introduced calanoids like P. forbesi (Moyle et al. 1992; Slater and Baxter 2014).

 One of the first recorded calanoid copepod introductions was Sinocalanus doerrii, a freshwater species native to China that invaded the estuary in 1978 and remained the most dominant calanoid species for a decade (Orsi et al. 1983).
-The calanoid P. forbesi was first detected by this study in October 1987 (Orsi and Walter 1991), shortly after the Potamocorbula amurensis invasion in the mid-1980s (Kimmerer et al. 1994; Carlton 1990).
+The calanoid P. forbesi was first detected by the present study in October 1987 (Orsi and Walter 1991), shortly after the Potamocorbula amurensis invasion in the mid-1980s (Carlton et al. 1990, Kimmerer et al. 1994).
 Combined effects of these introductions may have influenced subsequent abundance declines of E. affinis and S. doerrii.
 P. forbesi quickly became the numerically dominant calanoid in the upper estuary and remains the most abundant to this day.
 The predatory calanoid copepod Acartiella sinensis was introduced in 1993 and soon became the second most abundant calanoid in the upper estuary, dominating the low-salinity zone in the Suisun Marsh and Confluence regions (Orsi and Ohtsuka 1999).
-This invasion appears to have narrowed the range of P. forbesi towards freshwater areas of the estuary, potentially in relation to A. sinensis predation on P. forbesi nauplii (Kayfetz and Kimmerer 2017).
+This invasion appears to have narrowed the range of P. forbesi towards freshwater areas of the estuary, potentially in relation to predation by A. sinensis on P. forbesi nauplii (Kayfetz and Kimmerer 2017).

-In contrast with the general decline of most zooplankton groups during the study period, adult cyclopoid copepods increased dramatically, particularly from 2012 to 2022 (Figure 3).
-However, in 2023 cyclopoid copepod abundance declined to about half the average for the previous decade (Figure 3), likely in relation to these small organisms being transported downstream from the upper estuary by high freshwater outflow during the early part of 2023 (Figure 2).
+In contrast with the general decline of major zooplankton groups during the study period, adult cyclopoid copepods increased dramatically, particularly from 2012 to 2022 (Figure 3).
+In 2023 cyclopoid copepod abundance declined to about half the average for the previous decade (Figure 3), likely because these small organisms were transported downstream by high freshwater outflow, but cyclopoid abundance in 2024 was similar to 2022 (Figure 3).

 Abundances of Oithona spp. and Acanthocyclops copepods were very low when the study began (Figure 3), and the increase in cyclopoid abundance resulted from the introduction of Limnoithona sinensis in the early 1980s and subsequent identification of the invasive Limnoithona tetraspina in 1993 (Ferrari and Orsi 1984; Orsi and Ohtsuka 1999).
 These two species were reported together as Limnoithona spp. from 1980 through 2006.
 Limnoithona were identified to species starting in 2007, leading to the discovery that L. tetraspina is by far the dominant species.
-In 2023, L. tetraspina comprised 99.9% of all Limnoithona collected.
-For the sake of consistency, abundances are combined and reported here as Limnoithona spp.
-In 2023, Limnoithona spp. was by far the most abundant copepod group collected by this study (Figure 3).
+For the sake of consistency, abundances were combined and reported here as Limnoithona spp.
+In 2024, Limnoithona spp. was by far the most abundant copepod group collected by this study (Figure 3).

 Cladocerans

-Cladocerans in the upper estuary primarily comprised species in the genera Bosmina, Daphnia, Ceriodaphnia, and Diaphanosoma.
-Their populations have declined substantially during the study period (Figure 3), although there has been somewhat of an increasing trend since the late 1990s.
-Cladocerans are largely herbivorous and feed primarily on phytoplankton, so likely were impacted by the invasion of P. amurensis (Baxter et al. 2008; Greene et al. 2011, Kratina and Winder 2015).
+Cladocerans in the upper estuary primarily comprised species in the genera Bosmina, Ceriodaphnia, Daphnia, and Diaphanosoma.
+Their populations have declined substantially during the study period (Figure 3).
+Although there has been somewhat of an increasing trend since the late 1990s, abundances in 2023 and 2024 were among the lowest since 2013 (Figure 3).
+Cladocerans are largely herbivorous and feed primarily on phytoplankton, so they likely were impacted by the invasion of P. amurensis (Baxter et al. 2008; Greene et al. 2011, Kratina and Winder 2015).
 Throughout the upper estuary, cladocerans comprise a significant portion of Delta Smelt and juvenile Chinook Salmon diets (Slater and Baxter 2014; Goertler et al. 2018) and were historically an important food source for young-of-the-year Striped Bass (Heubach et al. 1963).
 Increased abundances of invasive copepods such as P. forbesi and the declines in native cladocerans may alter the nutritional content of the planktonic prey available to fish (Kratina and Winder 2015).

 Rotifers